 The collection houses more than 14,400 three-dimensional artifacts, including 7,311 pieces of ephemera and 60 steel fragments and vehicles like the first responder vehicles and monumental steel that are already on site.

 The In Memoriam exhibition honors the 2,983 victims with biographies and profiles, portraits, spoken remembrances and mementoes contributed by family members.

 The Memorial and Museum cost $700 million to build.

 $80 Million Annual operating budget for Memorial and Museum

 The National September 11 Memorial & Museum is a nonprofit that had a successful capital campaign supported through a private-public partnership.
 More than $450 million has been privately raised.

-For construction, $390 million in funding comes from the Lower Manhattan Development Corporation and the Empire State Development Corporation.
+For construction, $390 million in funding came from the Lower Manhattan Development Corporation and the Empire State Development Corporation.